tacosontitan/Glitter/README.md

 ## 🔥 What `Glitter.Extensions` has to offer

+> [!WARNING]
+> This section contains broken links.
+Please be patient as we work to bring this repo up-to standards and determine our roadmap.

 - Select extension methods for generic types.
   - [`In`](https://github.com/tacosontitan/Glitter.Extensions/wiki/Glitter.Extensions.Generics#in)
 - Extension methods for `IEnumerable<T>`.